 We would like to receive unsolicited network status notifications.
 The command also lets you set how much information you would like in each notification, determined by setting between levels 1 and 5.

-Let’s subscribe to a level-5 notification, through +CEREG
+Let’s subscribe to a level-5 notification, through +CEREG, by sending

 AT+CEREG=5